 I can’t tell you in detail how my song writing has changed over the years as it is an organic, natural, process for me and I don’t self-analyse it.
 I would say it has grown and deepened over the years, as I have as a person, and the two are inextricably linked.
 Good examples of this on Yet are “Betting On My Fate,” and “Cocaine Hangover,” but every song on the album contains elements of my life experience, both lyrically and musically.

 What are a few of your favorite albums, and why?

-Rather than name specific albums, perhaps I could tell you my favourite musicians, who still inspire me today, and tell you why.
+Rather than name specific albums, perhaps I could tell you my favorite musicians, who still inspire me today, and tell you why.
 Firstly, the fantastic African-American bluesman Floyd Lee then Jim Morrison, John Lennon, David Bowie, and Leonard Cohen.

-For me, particularly, these musicians were not just writing songs for albums but revealing a whole new world of colour to the audience, regardless of where we lived or what our background was.
+For me, particularly, these musicians were not just writing songs for albums but revealing a whole new world of color to the audience, regardless of where we lived or what our background was.
 They transcend international politics.
 This is why their music will always be timeless.

 What other passions do you have?
 How do those passions inform your music, if at all?

 To be honest, my only true passion is music.
 I have other interests, but they are all secondary to making, and playing, music.

 What sort of gear are you using in the studio vs. the live setting?